kevinmel2000/monorepo/README.md

 Test and build is configured around `unix` system environment.
 If you are using Windows or other systems, there might be some part that not works for you.

+All test is structured and being build around `git` version control environment.

 1. Make sure that you have Go in your system.
 Check the `go` command by type `go` or `go version` in the Terminal:
 ```shell
 ❯ go version